-6-5 Left-lump structure references
+6-5 .....
+Left-lump structure references

 The operator ">>" uses the value of its left-hand operand as the address of the data to be referenced.
-There is another structure reference operator, "<<" (pronounced structure [lh byte ; rh byte]
+There is another structure reference operator, "<<" (pronounced "left-lump"), which takes a variable as its left-hand operand, and loads data from or stores data into the variable itself, rather than treating the variable as a pointer.
+To illustrate, suppose we have defined structure [ lh byte ; rh byte ]